CDSoft/luax/doc/luax.md

 However, if you do require precompiled binaries, this page offers a selection for various platforms: <https://cdelord.fr/pub>.

+Note that the `bin` and `lib` directories contain prebuilt LuaX scripts to run LuaX scripts with a restricted self-contained runtime.

 ## Pricing

 LuaX is a free and open source software.
 But it has a cost.
 It takes